Astra-Alliance/astra-alliance.github.io/_posts/2015-09-03-review-framework.md

 	<tr>
 		<td><strong>W</strong>: “What have you learnt?” / “What will you now do?”</td>
 		<td></td>
-		<td>Ask the RPT the questions and try to nail precisely what they will do with what they have learnt to take them forward in the next lesson.</td>
+		<td>Ask the APT the questions and try to nail precisely what they will do with what they have learnt to take them forward in the next lesson.</td>
 	</tr>
   </tbody>
 </table>